berkeley-ids/berkeley-ids.github.io/Readme.md

 categories: "Spring 2026"
 ---
 ```
+The image entry should be the name of the image file of the speaker that is in the same folder.
 * The text for the Abstract should be added in the appropriate space after the header.
 * No other text should be changed in the file `image.qmd`.